xdenj/BetterBreakerBox/README.md

----
+﻿---
 ![BetterBreakerBox](https://i.imgur.com/29SBFvE.png)
 ---

 This mod adds new functionality to the Breaker Box by assigning actions to different combinations of breaker switches.
+> **⚠️ All players, host and clients, need to have the mod installed in order to use it. ⚠️**
 ## Actions
-There are a number of actions�some beneficial, some detrimental�that can be triggered by interacting with the Breaker Box.
+There are a number of actions—some beneficial, some detrimental—that can be triggered by interacting with the Breaker Box.
 The Breaker Box has 5 switches and each individual combination of switches will trigger a different action.\
 Actions are assigned to each combination of switches at random at the beginning of a period (either a new round or a new day) based on configurable weights, and are persistent throughout the period, so you can learn the combinations and their effects as you progress through the game.

 ### Available actions: